auraphp/Aura.Marshal/README.md

 ... or anything else.
 (In theory, you should be able to retrieve data from XML, CSV, Mongo, or anything else, and load it into Aura.Marshal.)

 With Aura.Marshal, you use the data retrieval tools of your choice and write your own queries to retrieve data from a data source.
-You then load that result data into Aura.Marshal, and it creates record and collection objects for you based on a mapping scheme you define for it.
+You then load that result data into an entity type object, and it creates record and collection objects for you based on a mapping scheme you define for it.

-Above all, Aura.Marshal makes it easy to avoid the N+1 problem when working with a domain model.
+Aura.Marshal makes it easy to avoid the N+1 problem when working with a domain model.
+It also uses an identity map (per type) to avoid retaining multiple copies of the same object.

-It is important to remember that Aura.Marshal, despite resembling an ORM iin many ways, it *not* an ORM proper:
+It is important to remember that Aura.Marshal, despite resembling an ORM in many ways, it *not* an ORM proper:

 - it does not have a query-building facility
 - it will not issue queries on its own